Syria, trade in focus at Putin's summit with EU

 By Denis Dyomkin

-ST PETERSBURG, Russia The European Union will try to shift Russian President Vladimir Putin's stance on Syria and explore his commitment to closer ties at a summit the wary neighbours say is unlikely to produce big breakthroughs.
+ST PETERSBURG, Russia, June 3 The European Union will try to shift Russian President Vladimir Putin's stance on Syria and explore his commitment to closer ties at a summit the wary neighbours say is unlikely to produce big breakthroughs.

 Putin is hosting EU leaders for dinner on Sunday and talks on Monday at a lavish estate on the outskirts of his hometown of St. Petersburg, the first Russia-EU summit since his return to the presidency on May 7.